lucapresicce/spBPS/README.md

 # Univariate and Multivariate Accelerated Spatial Modeling by Bayesian Predictive Stacking

 This package provides the principal functions to perform accelerated modeling for univariate and multivariate spatial regressions.
-The package is used mostly within the novel working paper *"Building Artificially Intelligent Geostatistical Systems Using Bayesian Predictive Stacking" ([**Luca Presicce**](https://lucapresicce.github.io/) and Sudipto Banerjee, 2024+)"*.
-In order to guarantee the reproducibility of scientific results, in the [Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets](https://github.com/lucapresicce/Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets) repository are also available all the scripts of code used for simulations, data analysis, and results presented in the Manuscript and its Supplemental material.
+The package is used mostly within the novel working paper *"Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach" ([**Luca Presicce**](https://lucapresicce.github.io/) and Sudipto Banerjee, 2024+)"*.
+To guarantee the reproducibility of scientific results, in the [Bayesian-Transfer-Learning-for-GeoAI](https://github.com/lucapresicce/Bayesian-Transfer-Learning-for-GeoAI) repository are also available all the scripts of code used for simulations, data analysis, and results presented in the Manuscript and its Supplemental material.

 --------------------------------------------------------------------------------